 8. Kids Kingdom (Rowlett)

-Heading out of Mesquite, budget about 16 min on the road — short enough for a spontaneous weekday trip.
+Heading out of Mesquite, budget about 16 min on the road, short enough for a spur-of-the-moment weekday trip.

 Location: 5300 Main St, Rowlett, TX 75088